 The Oxford Socratic Club was a student society that met to debate the intellectual difficulties connected with religion and with Christianity in particular.
 It followed the practice of Socrates to “follow the argument wherever it led them.”
 C.S.
 Lewis presided as president 1942-54 during his years at Oxford.

-[email protected] is a local educational club in SaddleBrooke, Arizona that hosts speakers to address particular Big Questions and encourage subsequent Q&A discussion on the web, and in small group discussion socratesatsaddlebrooke.club.
+[email protected] is an independent local educational club in SaddleBrooke, Arizona that hosts speakers to address particular Big Questions and encourage subsequent Q&A discussion both live and on the web, as well as in small group settings.

 What We Believe